-Tax efficient investments give investors tax relief on investments into qualifying companies or investment vehicles.
+Tax-efficient investments give investors tax relief on investments in qualifying companies or investment vehicles.

-There are a number of UK government-approved schemes to invest in, and many types of tax relief an investor may receive from their investment.
-These reliefs range from capital gains tax relief through to loss relief and inheritance tax relief.
+Many UK government-approved schemes offer investors tax relief.
+These reliefs range from capital gains tax (CGT) to loss releif and inheritance tax relief.

-As with all investments, there are trade-offs to be made when weighing up the pros and cons of each type of investment.
+As with all investments, there are trade-offs when weighing up the pros and cons of each.
 Two rules to keep in mind when considering these, or any type of investment:

 First, if it sounds too good to be true, it probably is.
 We’ll only be looking at government-approved schemes in our review.

 Second, the more tax relief on offer, the riskier the investment class is likely to be.
 We’ll get into this later when we talk about the alternative investments that offer tax relief.